arculus07/Fine-Tuning-Stable-Diffusion-using-LoRA/README.md

 # LoRA Fine-Tuning for Stable Diffusion 🚀
-Most of the code in this project is generated with the help of ChatGPT, but **this is not just a copy-paste project**.
+In this project the ChatGPT is in good Amount, but **this is not just a copy-paste project**.

 ### 🌱 How It Started
 Initially, my goal was **just to generate images** using different models.
 I worked with **ComfyUI** and various **Stable Diffusion models**.
 My first attempt was with **Juggernaut**, but it **crashed my laptop** instantly.
 That’s when I **started learning**—about **SDXL, SD 1.5, SD 3, and LoRA fine-tuning**—and I optimized different models for my hardware.